 Polish jugendlich-dramatischer sopran (lyric dramatic soprano), Anna Patrys, is the winner of the inaugural Elizabeth Connell Prize for Dramatic Sopranos in 2014.
 She studied at Music Academy in Katowice under the tutelage of Professor Henryka Januszewska-Stańczyk.

-In the 2017/2018 season Anna Patrys will debut in the title role in S. Moniuszko’s opera Hrabina at the Baltic State Opera in Gdańsk.
-She will also sing G. Mahler’s Symphony No. 4 at the Lower Silesian Philharmonic in Jelenia Góra.
+In the 2017/2018 season Anna Patrys has sang G. Mahler’s Symphony No. 4 at the Lower Silesian Philharmonic in Jelenia Góra.
+She will also debut as Elisabetta in G. Verdi’s Don Carlo at the Immling Festival in Germany.
 Ms Patrys is permanently cooperating with the Och-Theatre in Warsaw, where she sings in the Terrence McNally’s theatre piece Maria Callas.
 Master Class.

 Miss Patrys has an extensive 3.5 octave voice scale, extraordinary skills, excellent vocal technique and a unique dark timbre.
 After her studies, over 10 years, she has been performing as a chamber singer with main Polish vocal ensembles.
 Her repertoire includes 18 operatic roles, 35 world premieres of contemporary music, over 110 cantatas and oratorios, about 100 contemporary works, more than 800 songs, more than 300 chamber works and vocal major symphonies including Symphony of Sorrowful Songs by H. M. Górecki, Symphony No. 9 by L.v.
 Beethoven, Symphony Lobgesang by F. Mendelssohn Bartholdy, Sinfonia Sacra Elegerunt Apostoli by M. Zieleński, Angelus by W. Kilar, as well as extensive and powerful vocal works written for mezzo-sopranos such as symphonies by G. Mahler.